Some points to consider:

 To help you understand what you're getting into, a licensed peer-to-peer lending service provider must give you two important pieces of information:

 Make sure you read the information you get, particularly the information about the checking the service has done on the borrower.
-The FMA doesn't do any checks on borrowers, or the information the service provider gives you.
+We don't do any checks on borrowers, or the information the service provider gives you.

 Also read the explanations of how the service works that the website itself provides so you understand things like how you can get your money back early if you need it.